1. What is your background before you started at Qonto? (Studies, professional experiences etc)

 5. Can you define your role of Talent Acquisition Lead at Qonto ?

-I am in charge of recruiting the people who will help us to make Qonto the #1 bank in Europe for SMEs and freelancers.
+I am in charge of recruiting the people who will help us to make Qonto the #1 finance management solution in Europe for SMEs and freelancers.
 No less!

 I started as a Talent Acquisition Manager (TAM), then got promoted to Lead of the recruitment team that I helped grow.